fsi-hack4autism/hackathon-2024/README.md

 ### Use case 3: Client on-boarding co-pilot
 #### Objective: Help BCBA onboard a new patient quickly
-Typically, a BCBA gets limited amount of time to onboard a new patient and this can be a very cumbersom task.
+Typically, a BCBA gets limited amount of time to onboard a new patient and this can be a very cumbersome task.
 It includes several types of information to intake:
 * Patient demographics, medical history, past services, etc.
+* Historical evaluations, IEPs, etc.
 * Insurance, funding, billing information, etc.
 * Previous and current treatments and their outcomes, progress reports, etc.
 * Consent forms, contracts, letter of engagement, etc.